|

 Room: Zoom link to be provided

-Utopian communities have been a part of America since its founding.
-We will take a closer look at some of the most important communities from the 17th to the 20th century and the religious, political, social and economic events that influenced their founding, development and legacies.
+In order to make an educated choice in the 2026 elections, we will take a close look at the new political landscape.
+Through lecture, discussion and supplemental readings, we will discuss voter suppression, gerrymandering, how to read candidate financial reports and the role of media and AI in the upcoming elections.
+Finally, we will discuss the role of the Electoral College.
 Note: There are both an in-person and an online option for this course.
 Participants must choose only one option to attend; please ensure that you are registering for the option you prefer, as we may not be able to accommodate changes.

 Section B: Online attendance only